shpml/fundamentals/06_chapter/07_exercise.md

 4) In one of the six continents within the `World` directory is a hidden file, `.carmen_sandiego.png`.
 Using only the command line, find out where in the `World` is Carmen Sandiego.

-*Don't delete the 'World' directory yet!
+*Don't delete the `World` directory yet!
 We'll be working with it in another exercise this unit.*

 > *Stuck?
 Check out the [solutions](../exercise-solutions.md) to see what you can do.*